Overtraining is a term that gets thrown around a lot in the fitness world, but what does it actually mean?

 Remember that it is important to listen to your body and give it the rest and recovery it needs to stay healthy and strong.

-Don't let overtraining derail your fitness goals - take care of yourself, inside and out!
+Don't let overtraining get in the way of your fitness goals - take care of yourself, inside and out!

 III.
 Consequences of overtraining

-So you've been in the gym or in Bootcamp HIIT group classes You have exerted yourself and pushed yourself to the limit, but have you ever thought about the consequences of overtraining?
+So you found yourself at the gym or in Bootcamp HIIT group lessons Exhausted and pushed yourself to the limit, but have you ever thought about the consequences of overtraining?

-It's easy to get carried away with the excitement of progress and gains, but if you overdo it, it can have serious negative effects on your body.
+It's easy to get carried away with the excitement of progress and gains, but overdoing it can have serious negative effects on your body.

 Let's take a closer look at some of the potential pitfalls of overtraining.

-One of the lesser-known consequences of overtraining is so-called hyperacidity.
+One of the lesser-known consequences of overtraining is so-called acidification.

 When you exercise, your muscles produce lactic acid as a byproduct of energy production.